cesarxtoo/Gnuplot-Jacobson-Karels/README.md

 Must have gnuplot installed and be on windows http://www.gnuplot.info/ .
-It'smportant to set Gnuplot as an enviroment variable during installation.
+It's important to set Gnuplot as an enviroment variable during installation.